waltermity/llm-d-inference-scheduler/docs/create_new_filter.md

  to make scheduling decisions.
 The function returns a (possibly smaller) array of `Pod`s which satisfy the filtering criteria.

-## Code walkthough
+## Code walkthrough

-The top of the file has the expected Go package and import statments:
+The top of the file has the expected Go package and import statements:

 ```go
 package filter